Honours in Government and International Relations

 Mondays 10-12pm Merewether Seminar Room 298

-In this seminar we use the ‘power’ and ‘identity’ as prongs for cutting through the corpus of International Relations (IR) and retrace its successive schools of thought, from classical realism to rationalist approaches, from constructivism to post-structuralist and postcolonial approaches.
-We will be attentive to how (if at all) these two concepts have been conceptualised through the successive chapters that comprise the discipline’s history.
-The aims of the seminar are two-fold: First, to gain an in-depth, personal and pointed knowledge of the founding texts and paradigms that have shaped IR as academic discipline.
-Second, to develop an awareness of the research and writing strategies involved in developing a good argument in IR, as a preparation for thesis writing.
-Whilst IR theory will constitute the main literature under examination, we will also draw on other disciplines where 'power' and 'identity' have sometimes been better conceptualised - including political theory, social theory, cultural studies and a variety of interpretive and discursive approaches.
+In this seminar we will shine the concepts of ‘power’ and ‘identity’ upon the corpus of International Relations Theory.
+That is, ‘power’ and ‘identity’ will provide two organising themes for mapping out the various schools of thought as they have unfolded in the history of the discipline, from classical Realism, Neo-Realism and Neo-Liberal Institutionalism to Constructivism and Post-structuralism.
+We will be attentive to which concept is more pertinent to which school; at what point did either appear in the discipline, and how (if at all) either concept is conceptualised within each branch.
+The aims of the seminar are two-fold: to gain an in-depth, focussed knowledge of the founding texts and distinctive paradigms that have shaped IR as a discipline; and to develop an awareness of the research and writing strategies involved in developing a good argument in IR, as a preparation for the thesis writing.
+Whilst IR theory will constitute the main literature under examination, we will also draw on other disciplines where 'power' and 'identity' have been sometimes better conceptualised - such as discourse theory, political theory and sociology.
+Students are expected to have taken prior IR courses where they will have had some exposure to IR theories; and some exposure to and interest in political theory is highly recommended.

 Dr Diarmuid Maguire